Dominated Pesin theory: convex sum of hyperbolic measures: Intersection classes

-\item A given homoclinic class $C$ of a hyperbolic periodic point $p$ may contain several distinct intersection classes.
-For instance, $C$ may contain points of $s$-indices different from the the $s$-index of $p$.
-More surprisingly, $C$ may contain hyperbolic periodic points $q$ of the same $s$-index as $p$ but not homoclinically related with $p$: \cite{DiaHorRioSam:09,DiaGel:12} (see also \cite{LepOliRio:11}) provide such examples where the homoclinic class of $q$ is strictly contained in $C$. \end{itemize} \end{remark}
+A given homoclinic class $C$ of a hyperbolic periodic point $p$ may contain several distinct intersection classes.
+For instance, $C$ may contain points of $s$-indices different from the $s$-index of $p$.
+More surprisingly, $C$ may contain hyperbolic periodic points $q$ with the same $s$-index as $p$ but not homoclinically related with $p$: \cite{DiaHorRioSam:09,DiaGel:12} (see also \cite{LepOliRio:11}) provide such examples where the homoclinic class of $q$ is strictly contained in $C$. \end{remark}